cgore2/CSC-4330-Tactics-Game/Project Management Document.md

 Daniel LaBorde: discussed and got assigned coding duties.

 Stephen Harb: Created a preliminary UML for the code based on a previous but related project, discussed roles using unity.

+Chris Gore: I was assigned the unit section of the project to work on with Daniel

 ####11/10/16 –
 Chris Gore, Stephen Harb, Daniel LaBorde, Mason Meredith – Discussed further details on project implementation.
 Discussions on abandoning Unity engine due to difficulties the team had with working with the engine.